Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Method

 As discussed in Section~\ref{sec:related_work}, privileged information encompasses several forms of transfer learning, e.g., in the case of multi-task learning the second term of the objective function corresponds to $\mathbb{E}_{p(\v{x}^\star,\v{X})} \left[ l(g_{\vg{\theta}_1}(\v{X}),x^\star) \right]$, where $\vg{\theta}_1$ are the shared parameters of the common feature extractor.
-This formulation, however, does not guarantee that the main task makes full use of the privileged information predicted for a test sample. \remove{A possible solution to this problem consists in re-feeding the side task prediction into the main network branch.
-This is exactly the strategy we adopt in our architecture.} Our architecture does exactly that: the attention maps can be seen as a strategy to pass the keypoint predictions learned from the privileged information back to the classification head, so as to highlight the most important visual features for animal species recognition.
+This formulation, however, does not guarantee that the main task makes full use of the privileged information predicted for a test sample.
+Our architecture does exactly that: the attention maps can be seen as a strategy to pass the keypoint predictions learned from the privileged information back to the classification head, so as to highlight the most important visual features for animal species recognition.
 In this way we obtain a \emph{visual attention} mechanism~\cite{xu2015show,Lu2017CVPR} that steers the focus of the main network $f_{\vg{\theta}}$ towards locations in the image that contain important features for the classification task, see Fig.~\ref{fig:attention_mech}.